AdobeDocs/internal-test.en/help/test-guide/aembug.md

 ## Report Template {#report-template}

 Each report type must provide a template.
-These are standard [CQ Templates](/help/test-guide/newfile.md) and can be configured as such.
+These are standard  and can be configured as such.

 The template must: